solosage1/anyprice-oracle/EIP.md

 **TL;DR (1-minute view)**

 * **What it is:** ERC-76xx is a draft Ethereum standard from Solo Labs that defines a *versioned, chain-agnostic payload* for pushing time-sensitive oracle data across L1↔L2 and rollup↔rollup boundaries.
-* **Why it matters:** Existing oracle APIs (EIP-2362, 7726) stay on one chain; general cross-chain standards (EIP-5164, Bedrock CXM) ignore “freshness.”
-ERC-76xx adds an explicit *valid-until/timestamp field* and optional fast-path signatures so rollups get data **before it goes stale** without sacrificing trust minimisation.
+* **Why it matters:** Existing oracle APIs (EIP-2362, 7726) stay on one chain; general cross-chain standards (EIP-5164, Bedrock CXM) ignore "freshness."
+ERC-76xx adds an explicit *valid-until/timestamp field* enabling rollups to receive data with clear freshness guarantees via secure, established channels.
-* **How it fits:** Built to ride any bridge—canonical messenger, EIP-5164, or third-party—while remaining *beacon-root-friendly* (EIP-4788) and CCIP-Read-complementary.
-It can plug directly into the OP-Stack “Superchain.”
+* **How it fits:** For OP-Stack chains (Version 1.0), it relies exclusively on the canonical Bedrock messenger.
+It is also designed to be bridge-agnostic for other chains or future extensions, remaining *beacon-root-friendly* (EIP-4788) and CCIP-Read-complementary.
 * **Core refinements:**

   1. MUST include freshness + chain-ID fields.
-  2. SHOULD use EIP-712 signatures and Optimism messengers where available.
+  2. For OP-Stack v1.0, MUST use canonical Bedrock CXM.
+For other chains/future extensions, SHOULD use EIP-712 signatures where applicable.
-  3. NICE-TO-HAVEs: governance hooks, ZK-proof extension point, unified naming.
+  3. NICE-TO-HAVEs: governance hooks, ZK-proof extension point (for future extensions), unified naming.
-* **Key differentiator:** first open standard to treat *speed vs. finality* as a tunable parameter for oracle delivery—letting apps choose “fully trustless but slow,” “optimistic and fast,” or something in between.
+* **Key differentiator:** A key open standard aiming to provide time-sensitive data to rollups with verifiable freshness, leveraging the highest security transport available (e.g., canonical CXM for OP-Stack v1.0).
+Future extensions may explore a wider range of speed/finality trade-offs.

 ## Introduction